 5

-A simple spreadsheet works.
+Your SEO ROI dashboard doesn't need to be complex — a simple spreadsheet or Google Looker Studio report works.
 Track monthly: organic sessions, organic conversions, organic revenue, SEO spend, and ROI.
+Share this SEO report dashboard with your team monthly.
 After 6 months, you'll see the compound curve clearly.

 ⚠️ Don't use last-click attribution.
 SEO often starts the journey — a prospect reads your blog post, then comes back via branded search or direct to convert.
 Last-click gives SEO zero credit.
 Use first-touch or data-driven attribution instead.